spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-kubernetes/airgap-install/install.md

         imageSwapImage: "my-oci-registry.com/spectro-images/gcr.io/spectro-images-public/release/thewebroot/imageswap:v1.5.2-spectro-4.1.1"
     ```

-6. Next, update the `ociImageRegistry` section with the proper configuration values to your OCI registry.
+6. Update the `ociImageRegistry` section with the proper configuration values to your OCI registry.
 The
     `ociImageRegistry` section should look similar to the following example.

     :::info